 - Methods and cohort study methods in epidemiology

 The rotations will be integrated with attendance at 1-5 day basic and advanced research skills training.
-Details on training courses offered within the School of Social and Community Medicine.
+Details on training courses offered.

 2) a 3-Yr PhD project.